 Cynthia L. Copeland’s new middle-grade graphic memoir, Cub, is an intimate and atmospheric coming-of-age story that follows 12-year-old Cindy as she navigators the hormonal halls of middle-school and an informal internship at a local paper.
 This snapshot of author Cynthia L. Copeland’s middle-school years takes place during 1972 and 1973 and is packed with recognizable cultural references.
 Adult readers will likely find themselves chuckling at references to sea monkeys and trolls that younger audiences may not be able to fully appreciate.
 However, there is plenty of charm and relatability to keep the intended audience of eight to twelve-year-old readers engaged.

 Cindy is an intelligent and ambitious girl growing up in a comfortable home with a mom, dad, and two brothers.
 Her parents are loving but strict and they enforce traditional gender roles.
-However, even though she isn’t allowed to wear pants to school or make-up to dances, she is given permission to follow a local news reporter and learn the basics of reporting.
+However, even though she isn’t allowed to wear pants to school or make-up to dances, she is given permission to follow a local news reporter and learn the basics of industry.
 Cindy is aware of gender restrictions, particularly her father’s different expectations for her and her brothers.
-However, she never really shares how she feels about these restrictions, leaving reader to draw their own conclusions.
-As a result, Copeland avoids becoming too heavy-handed while addressing inequalities.
+However, she never really shares how she feels about it, leaving reader to draw their own conclusions.
+As a result, Copeland avoids becoming too heavy-handed while subtly alluding to inequalities.